 - Chronic illnesses like mesothelioma or asbestosis

-If you have a permanent injury or illness, regardless of how it occurred, a TPD insurance claim helps cover medical and rehabilitation costs, giving you financial security during recovery.
+In Australia, if you have a permanent injury or illness, regardless of how it occurred, a TPD insurance claim helps cover medical and rehabilitation costs, giving you financial security during recovery.
 Whether by claiming against TPD cover in a life insurance policy or other means, having the right coverage can make a significant difference in managing the financial impact of a permanent disability.

 How Much Does TPD Insurance Cost?